Albocoder/WikipediaUnblocker/README.md

 3. Copy and paste the following to the URL bar: `chrome://extensions`
 4. Drag and drop the downloaded file to the opened tab in Chrome.

-Now you can click the Wikipedia links that show up in the Google search.
-ENJOY! ^_^
+<i>Now you can click the Wikipedia links that show up in the Google search.
+ENJOY! ^_^</i>

+#### Advanced install (not recommended)
+If you dont trust the link I provided then clone this repository and load the unpacked extension as developer.(Google how to do it)

+## FREEDOM OF INFORMATION PREVAILS!!!

 Drop a star if you like it ^_^
 <br>THANK YOU!!!

-### FREEDOM OF INFORMATION PREVAILS!!!